wallarm/product-documentation/docs/latest/api-policy-enforcement/viewing-events.md

-# View events related to API Policy Enforcement
+# Viewing Events Caused by API Policy Enforcement

 As soon as you [uploaded](setup.md) your API specification to be used for specification-based policy enforcement and cofigured the enforcement, the policies are starting to be applied to the requests.

-## In API Specifications section
+## Statistics on requests that violate policies

 In the **API Specifications** section, for your specification, in the **Policy violations** column, the number of policy violations that were detected in the last 7 days is displayed.

 You can click this number to see details in the **Events** section.

-## In Events section
+## Analysis on requests that violate policies

 In the **Events** section, use the **Specification** filter to find all events related to the selected specification(s) policy violations.